UbiquityRobotics/learn/programming_your_robot/verification.md

 #### &uarr;[top](https://ubiquityrobotics.github.io/learn/)

-## Basic Sanity Tests To Verify Core Operation
+## Basic Tests To Verify Main MCB Board Operation

 This page tells how to verify basic operation of the Magni robot.
+These tests can be used to regression test hardware and firmware changes or new production boards installed in the Magni robot.
 If you have Magni Silver then the robot will have a few blue LEDs on top that will be helpful but not required to do these tests.

 ### Power Supply And Status LED Indications
 There is a line of 4 power supply indicator LEDs and a 'STAT' or status led that are in a row to the lower left of the board.
 The 4 power supply leds should all be on and the status LED default state is to be on almost all the time but have very brief 'dropout'blink that form a blink every 4 to 6 seconds.
+See the [firmware_upgrade page](https://learn.ubiquityrobotics.com/firmware-upgrade) for  the expected blink rates of released firmware.

 Revision 5.0 main control boards and after have the leds in a horizontal line with the 'STAT' led to the right.
 On version 4.9 and other early production units the LEDs are vertical with 'STAT' at the top of the line of leds.